 6. Bring a tape measure and flashlight

 A tape measure will help you judge the size of rooms and decide if they are large enough to fit your needs.
-A flashlight can help you inspect the plumbing under kitchen and bathroom cabinets as well as attics, basements, garages, and more.
+A flashlight can help you inspect the plumbing under kitchen and bathroom cabinets, as well as in attics, basements, garages, and more.

 7. Perform a low-key home inspection

-During the open house, you’ll want to look for obvious signs of maintenance or repair issues with the roof, foundation, and other structures of the house.
-Cracks in walls or ceilings, obvious repairs, and water stains can be signs the home has on-going problems.
+During the open house, you’ll want to look for obvious signs of maintenance or repair issues with the roof, foundation, and other structural elements of the house.
+Cracks in walls or ceilings, obvious repairs, and water stains can be signs the home has ongoing problems.
 Inspect the windows and doors and test if they open and close easily.
-Also test if they provide a good seal against heat and cold by holding out your hand and feeling for drafts.
+Also, test if they provide a good seal against heat and cold by feeling for drafts.

-Turn on faucets to test the water pressure, turn lights on and off, look under sinks for signs of leaks or mold.
-Test the appliances and determine their age, particularly the heating and cooling system.
-Also look for problems the seller might be trying to hide.
-An oddly placed picture or piece of furniture might be hiding a problem.
+Turn on faucets to test the water pressure, turn lights on and off, and look under sinks for signs of leaks or mold.
+Test the appliances and determine their age, particularly the heating and cooling systems.
+Also, look for problems the seller might be trying to hide.
+An oddly placed picture or piece of furniture might be hiding an issue.
 Rugs can be used to hide damaged floors.
-Strongly scented candles or potpourri might be trying to cover up the smell of a problem with the house.

 Don’t trust your memory.
-Instead take notes about everything you like and don’t like.
-Taking photos and videos are a good idea too but ask permission first since these are pictures of the seller’s private home.
+Instead, take notes about everything you like and don’t like.
+Taking photos and videos is a good idea, too, but be sure to ask permission, first, since these are pictures of the seller’s private home.

 9. Check out the other homebuyers

 Other people at the open house may be your competitors if you make an offer on the house.
-So check them out but do it discreetly.
-It’s particularly useful to know how many buyers have attended an open house.
+It can be beneficial to know how many buyers have attended an open house.
 Lots of visitors often mean lots of competing bids.
 Few visitors can mean the seller will have fewer offers, which might give you an advantage.
-Be sure to treat the other buyers politely.
+Be sure to treat the other buyers politely and respectfully.

 10. Don’t bring pets, food, or drinks